-Thinking about Movies Where The Villain Wins, there are so many creators reporting on this idea.
-Here are 25 of the best ones.
+Thinking about Movies Where The Villain Wins, there are so many creators who explored this feeling.
+Here are 25 of the top ones.

 From Christopher Nolan, starring Christian Bale, Heath Ledger, Aaron Eckhart, Michael Caine